 Location: Statesboro Campus

-Ready to take your love for music to the next level?
-With its small program size, Georgia Southern’s Masters of Music program offers a vibrant array of courses in an environment that features small classes, “hands-on” approaches, collegial and supportive peers, and many opportunities to interact on a personal basis with faculty mentors.
-While the majority of graduate students attend full-time, required classes in most concentration areas are scheduled in the evenings to accommodate part-time students who wish to keep their regular day jobs.
+Georgia Southern’s Masters of Music program offers advanced students the opportunity to grow in an environment with accomplished mentors and supportive peers, and many opportunities to interact on a personal basis with faculty mentors.
+While the majority of graduate students attend full-time, required classes in most concentration areas are scheduled in the evenings to accommodate part-time students.
 Our alumni have been highly successful in the profession, both locally and nationally.

 About the Program